-5. When assigning new rights of use, Member States should consider sharing spectrum between incumbents and new users using innovative and more dynamic solutions.

-6. The technical conditions for a sharing solution can be defined on a case-by-case basis, leveraging on the investigated technical possibilities and approaches.

-7. Where one or more incumbent users for services other than Electronic Communication Service occupy a band, Member States should assess whether sharing conditions can be applied in a multi-tier sharing approach.

-8. Member States could consider sharing solutions that may help vertical industries and other spectrum users to access spectrum on mutually beneficial basis.

-9. Member States may need to assess any competition issues arising from the measures introduced.
+- 6. When assigning new rights of use, Member States should consider sharing spectrum between incumbents and new users using innovative and more dynamic solutions. - 7.
+The technical conditions for a sharing solution can be defined on a case-by-case basis, leveraging on the investigated technical possibilities and approaches.
+The sharing conditions should consider the requirements of the services involved including in terms of availability, reliability, security. - 8.
+Where one or more incumbent users for services other than Electronic Communication Service occupy a band, Member States should assess whether sharing conditions can be applied in a multi-tier sharing approach. - 9.
+Member States could consider sharing solutions, and other alternative/complementary approaches such as leasing, that may help vertical industries and other spectrum users to access spectrum on mutually beneficial basis, in particular to address local access needs. - 10.
+Member States may need to assess any competition issues arising from the measures introduced.

+&lt;sup>2 See Annex 5 of the RSPG Report RSPG21-016.
-10. Whenever appropriate and useful, sharing conditions may be adopted for achieving the goal of a more efficient use of spectrum, in particular to fulfill coverage objectives, as well as to promote a faster network roll-out, increase the coverage, improve the capacity and the quality of service.
-The licensed operators must be informed in advance about the technical conditions and parameters of such a spectrum sharing approach.

-11. Member States should favor spectrum sharing agreements, including those based on spectrum pooling among licensed operators, if necessary attaching conditions to those agreements, when they pursue public interest objectives such as more efficient use of spectrum, including enhanced coverage and/or capacity and network densification.
+- 11. Whenever appropriate and useful, sharing conditions in licensed bands may be adopted for achieving the goal of a more efficient use of spectrum, in particular to fulfill coverage objectives, as well as to promote a faster network roll-out, increase the coverage, improve the capacity and the quality of service.
+The licensed operators must be informed in advance about the technical conditions and parameters of such a spectrum sharing approach. - 12.
+Member States should favor spectrum sharing agreements, including those based on spectrum pooling among licensed operators, if necessary attaching conditions to those agreements, when they pursue public interest objectives such as more efficient use of spectrum, including enhanced coverage and/or capacity and network densification.